 Scrub growth is a threat in some circumstances, particularly on lowland bogs as almost all of these are small and have been damaged by reclamation and drainage for agriculture.
 They are therefore less resilient and even small changes can have lasting effects.
 Scrub threatens lowland bogs by:

 - intercepting and absorbing rainfall which normally would fall directly on the bog

 - shading out important bog vegetation in particular sphagnum mosses which are the drivers of peat formation

 - enriching the bog with nutrients from leaf and brash litter

 - creating root 'plates' that form dry hummocks above the natural bog surface - combined with nutrient enrichment from leaf litter these hummocks often become little islands that are ripe for other non-traditional bog species to gain a foothold

 Excessive scrub growth can also affect the biodiversity of a small lowland bog.
 For instance the Large Heath butterfly is dependent on abundant Hare's-tail cottongrass which is it's larval foodplant.
 The above photo shows birch scrub encroaching into suitable Large Heath habitat.
-And whilst the butterfly can survive well in that situation it isn't many years before the birch will start to shade out the cottongrass and the Large Heath as is shown in the photo below.
+And whilst the butterfly can survive well in that situation it isn't many years before the birch will start to shade out the cottongrass (and the Large Heath too) as shown in the photo below.

-Simply cutting a birch tree down to a stump will just result in further multi-stemmed growth from the same plant which is then harder to remove.
+Simply cutting a birch tree down to a stump will results in further multi-stemmed growth from the same plant which is then harder to remove.
 So the methods our Bog Squad volunteers use are designed to remove roots where needed to reduce regrowth and thereby reduce the need for further scrub clearance in future years.
 To achieve this we employ a variety of tools that include:

 - folding pruning saws that enable us to cut into the peat to get at roots